Interstate 75 in Kentucky: Projects

+Incidents

+Cut-in-the-Hill

 The stretch through Covington originally included hills and curves steeper than those recommended for Interstate Highway standards.
 As a result, the northbound descent into Cincinnati, known as Cut-in-the-Hill, was nicknamed "Death Hill".
 It is a steep descent into the valley of the Ohio River between Kyles Lane and the Brent Spence Bridge leading into Downtown Cincinnati.
 The hill is known for its high number of automobile accidents.
 In 2006, the Cut-in-the-Hill averaged over seven times more accidents when compared to similar roadways in Kentucky.
 At the Cut-in-the-Hill, the northbound road takes a sharp left turn into a steep grade down to the Ohio River—about 370 ft in 4 mi.
 Accidents are usually attributed to a combination of speeding, curvy lanes, poor weather, longer stopping times for trucks traveling downhill, and traffic congestion.
 The area earned the sobriquet "Death Hill" shortly after I-75 opened in 1962.
 By 1968, a total of 23 people died in crashes on the hill, so a concrete wall was installed to separate northbound and southbound traffic.
-The wall helped reduce fatal crashes, but accidents continued, and, in 1977, the hill averaged 583 automobile accidents per year.
+The wall helped reduce fatal crashes, but accidents continued, and in 1977, the hill averaged 583 automobile accidents per year.